First, Let’s Paint Behind a Toilet

-- Choose your tool from the ideas below: small paint roller (see my favorite here) or paint swipe
+- Choose your tool from the ideas below: small paint roller (shown above).

 - Remove the lid from the tank: careful they break easily, I happen to know this very well.

-- Put wet tool in plastic shopping bag while wall dries
+- Put the wet tool in plastic shopping bag while the wall dries.

-- When wall is dry, repeat with another light coat.
-Check when dry and if you missed a spot… you have to say out loud, “You missed a spot”
+- When the wall is dry, repeat with another light coat.
+Check when dry and if you missed a spot… you have to say out loud, “You missed a spot”.

 How to paint behind a toilet – 3 methods:

-- Method 1 – small paint roller: Our preferred method to paint behind the toilet is a small paint roller (click here to see), which is used in many ways: in any kind of tight spot.
-See in in the video just below how to use a small paint roller.
+- Method 1 – small paint roller: Our preferred method to paint behind the toilet is a small paint roller, which is used in many ways: in any kind of tight spot.
+See in the video just below how to use a small paint roller.
 You may have also seen the “Jimmy Sponge Stix” and that works very well also (see it here).
 This is really quick and should take you about 2 minutes per coat (you probably need 2 coats).